Engaging in cognitive activities, aging, and mild cognitive impairment: A population-based study

 Digital Object Identifier (DOI)

 Geda, Yonas E.; Topazian, Hillary M.; Lewis, Robert A.; Roberts, Rosebud O.; Knopman, David S.; Pankratz, V. Shane; Christianson, Teresa J.H.Christianson; Boeve, Bradley F.; Tangalos, Eric G.; Ivnik, Robert J.; and Petersen, Ronald C., "Engaging in cognitive activities, aging, and mild cognitive impairment: A population-based study" (2011).
-Neurology Articles.
+Neurology.
 424.